 If you inhale mold, it can cause respiratory illnesses.
 It can:

 - Cause asthma flare-ups

 - Can cause excessive mucus discharge

-- Skin issues, itching and rashes
+- Skin issues, itching, and rashes

-You can also inhale the virus and bacteria that form in the humidifier.
+You can also inhale the viruses and bacteria that form in the humidifier.
 If this happens, you can sustain different types of illnesses.
 For people who ask whether a humidifier can cause chest tightness, it can!

 If you use your humidifier often, clean it often.
 The least you can do is clean it once a week.
 If you use tap water in the humidifier, clean it more often to prevent the formation of scale.